 What Is A Gym Body?
 (Benefits Of Lifting Weights)

-Now that you’ve seen some of the benefits that both calisthenics and gym exercises provide, you’ll probably wonder whether you can combine them.
-The answer is that you can, and it’s better if you do.
+Yes, you can combine calisthenics and gym exercises, and it’s better if you do.
 This is because by mixing them, you get the benefits of both.

 Calisthenics will improve flexibility, stability, and posture while defining your muscles.
 Gym workouts will increase the size of your muscles and the strength of your bones.